What’s the Gap?

 Literature on [TOPIC -HEADING OF THE LEVEL 1 HEADING] ranges from [WHAT] to [WHAT].
 Data from study results in the last five years have lead researchers come to the conclusion [CONSENSUS].
 The gap that remains is [DESCRIBE GAP].
 This gap is important because [WHY].
 While some studies explored [WHAT] (cite), and [WHAT] (cite), this proposed study will explore [WHAT].
 My study will expand on current research [HOW] and add understanding to the gap [HOW].

-The literature related to [TOPIC -HEADING OF THE LEVEL 1 HEADING] ranges from [WHAT] to [WHAT].
+In my review of the literature related to [TOPIC -HEADING OF THE LEVEL 1 HEADING], the themes that emerged were [LEVEL 2 Heading], [LEVEL 2 Heading], and [LEVEL 2 Heading].
 The research however, has primarily focused on [WHAT] and has been conducted using [METHODOLOGY].
 There are several gaps that remain.
 One is [GAP #1].
-Another gab is [DESCRIBE GAP #2].
+Another gap is [DESCRIBE GAP #2].
 These gaps are important because [WHY].
 This proposed study will expand on current research [HOW].
 The approach [DESCRIBE APPROACH] of this proposed study will add understanding to the gap [HOW].

 Notice how I weaved in varying elements of the bulleted list of how to identify a gap as well as the bulleted list of the purpose of this paragraph.
 You’ll likely add additional sentences to further support sentence starters I’ve provided in the template, but hopefully this will get you started and show you how you might include other elements of those bulleted lists.